 Day 11: Sarapiqui Rainforest/Tortuguero

-Head to Tortuguero.
-Opt to visit the nesting grounds of the green and leatherback turtles at night (seasonal).
+Heading to Tortuguero National Park.
+Here, you should really try to visit the nesting grounds of the green and leatherback turtles at night (seasonal).

-The journey to Tortuguero is half the adventure.
-Begin by taking a tractor-drawn cart, board a private van, and finish it off with a journey by boat.
+The journey to Tortuguero is half the adventure on this part of the trip.
+You will begin by taking a tractor-drawn cart, then board a private van, and finish it off with a journey by boat.

 This unique village has walking paths that extend into the national park, a fantastic place to see wildlife even when turtles aren’t in season.